pop161516/SoundBlog/posts/03-learning-reaper-pt2.md

 <h2 style="color:CornflowerBlue;">Homework</h2>

 - Pre-reading
+    - First I read "David Byrne - Technology Shapes Music [How Music Works]"
-    - Really facinating, the physcology and philosophy of truth are always interesting 😋 also interesting to think about the way technologies have shaped the way we play music(and act).
+        - Really fascinating, the psoychlogy and philosophy of truth are always interesting 😋 also interesting to think about the way technologies have shaped the way we play music(and act).
+    - Then I read "The Man And The Woman And The Edison Phonograph - Bruce Watson AJE: Australasian Journal of Ecocriticism and Cultural Ecology, Vol. 1, 2011/2012"
+        - Also interesting, I think Byrne said somthing in the previous text about the paths of history. with one small change we could be living in a completely differant world.
+Its great to see tht this mistake was corrected

 - Think about Assignment
 ???